-Korcula Island – birthplace of Marco Polo tour Dubrovnik as it once was, Home of the Marco Polo, The Dark Corfu….these are just some of the names of this beautiful island famous for its maritime history, high quality lime stone quarries and ship building, but also for its special macaroni from the village of Zrnovo and the pride and joy of the island – white wine POSIP!
+Korcula Island – Birthplace of Marco Polo, The Dark Corfu, these are just some of the names of this beautiful island.
+Korcula is famous for its maritime history, high quality limestone quarries and ship building.
+Today you can enjoy its special hand made macaroni from the village of Zrnovo and white wine POSIP – island’s pride and joy.

-Our tour begins at 08:30 in the morning from Dubrovnik stopping at medieval city of Ston for coffee or short tour and continuing through Peljesac peninsula all the way to the village of Orebic where we would board a boat line to take us to the town of Korcula.?
+Our tour begins at 08:15 in the morning from Dubrovnik, stopping at the medieval city of Ston for coffee and a short tour.
+We continue through Peljesac peninsula all the way to the village of Orebic where we will board a boat line to take us to the town of Korcula.

-The whole city of Ston is surrounded by 5,5 km long wall (second longest preserved wall in the world) that reaches from one sea to another creating man made border and stand off point for any intruders trying to invade the peninsula of Peljesac.
-After walking the walls, we can visit ancient salt factory (13.ct) where production still takes place under natural conditions on the same principles it has been running continuously for more than 7 centuries.
+The whole town of Ston is surrounded by 5,5 km long wall (second longest preserved wall in the world) that reaches from one sea to another creating a man made border and stand-off point for any intruders trying to invade the Peninsula of Peljesac.
+After walking around the town, we can visit the ancient salt factory (14.ct), where production still takes place under natural conditions on the same principles it has been running continuously for more than 7 centuries.

 Number of photo stops possible on the way towards Dubrovnik (about 1:40 hours drive from Dingac hills).

 Miho our driver and guide for both days was marvelous.
 He was engaging, amusing, and informative.
 Our stay in Croatia was enriched by him.